avito-tech/avito-android/docs/content/docs/Infrastructure.md

 ---
-title: Infrastructure project
+title: Android infrastructure
 type: docs
 ---

 # Avito android infrastructure on github

-Monorepo of all tooling to continuously test and deliver apps to users
+Monorepo of all tooling to continuously test and deliver apps to users.

 ## Modules

 ### Gradle plugins

-To use plugins in your project:
+To use plugins in your project apply them in `build.gradle`:

-`build.gradle`

 ```groovy
 buildscript {